 Click here for more details on three powerful (and simple!) meditation techniques.

 13. Take Majja Ghrita (nervous system ghee), two times daily.

 Majja Ghrita is the medicated ghee that has been created specifically to treat anxiety and other emotional/nervous system disorders.
-The herbs chosen are the most powerful herbs in Ayurveda to reduce anxiety, and the ghee acts as a “vehicle” to absorb the herbs beyond the blood-brain barrier, acting directly on the mind.
-Take 1 tsp of Majja Ghrita, 2 to 3 times daily after meals.
+The herbs chosen are the most powerful herbs in Ayurveda to reduce anxiety, and the ghee acts as a “vehicle” to absorb the herbs beyond the blood-brain barrier, acting directly on the mind and nervous system.
+Take 1 teaspoon of Majja Ghrita, 2 to 3 times daily after meals.
 Be consistent for noticeable results.
-Purchase Majja Ghrita here.

 14. Perform Dashamul Basti one time each week.

 Although it may seem bizarre, but one of the most powerful ways to treat Vata and anxiety is through the colon.
 Basti is the Ayurvedic term for the “herbal enema”.
-The best choice of herbs to treat anxiety is the traditional blend known as Dashamul (lit. ten roots).
+The best choice of herbs to treat anxiety is the traditional blend known as Dashamul.
 Make a strong tea out of the dashamul herbal blend and insert into the colon using an enema bag.
-Perform this one time a week for 1-3 months depending on the severity of the anxiety.
+Perform this one time a week for 1 to 3 months depending on the severity of the anxiety.
 If you are not familiar with this process, it is best to work directly under the care of an Ayurvedic practitioner.
-Contact me with any questions or to book a consultation!
-Purchase an Herbal Enema Kit here.

 Anxiety can leave you feeling overwhelmed naturally and therefore the treatment process can exacerbate this feeling even further.
 To avoid this from occurring it may be best to work under a practitioner or a therapist, especially if the anxiety is severe.
 If this is not an option, simply take it slow and incorporate small changes into your routine one step at a time.